kmaida/angular-auth/README.md

 $ npm run dev
 ```

-This will concurrently serve the Angular app using a proxy to the API server.
-Your app will be available at `http://localhost:4200` and the API will be available at `http://localhost:4200/api`.
-Changes will be watched by the Angular CLI.
+This uses [nodemon](https://www.npmjs.com/package/nodemon) and [concurrently](https://www.npmjs.com/package/concurrently) to serve the API as well as the Angular app via CLI using a proxy.
+Your app will be available in the browser at `http://localhost:4200` and the API will be available at `http://localhost:4200/api`.
+Changes in the Angular app will be watched by the Angular CLI and changes to the API will be watched by nodemon.

 ### Staging / Production